 A: These are offered 2-3 times a year in the bay area and Portland.
 These usually take place on a weekend and run 60 minutes long.
 Parents are encouraged to come and watch.
 These workshops are VERY helpful for students and parents who can observe the “process” of learning an instrument.
 These events will be listed on our events page.
 These are very helpful for parents to know how to encourage their kids when they are practicing.

-Once it is safe, we will go back to having our “live” concerts.
-Traditionally we have a holiday, winter, and spring concert.
 In San Francisco we have the St. Patricks day parade and in Portland we have parades that we can participate in.